(Available upon request)

-Dive into the fascinating history of the Caux Palace, originally constructed between 1900 & 1902 as a magnificent Belle Epoque Grand Hotel with stunning views of the Riviera.
+Dive into the fascinating history of the Caux Palace, originally constructed between 1900 and 1902 as a magnificent Belle Epoque Grand Hotel with stunning views of the Montreux Riviera.

-The two World Wars drove the Caux Palace to bankruptcy and was then requisitioned by the Swiss army to house Jewish refugees in 1944.
+The two World Wars drove the Caux Palace to bankruptcy which was then requisitioned by the Swiss army to house Jewish refugees in 1944.

 Come and discover many historic treasures as one of our guides gives you fascinating details about the building and its rich history.